rupeshtr78/fabric/Fabric-Steps-ReadMe.txt

 # cryptogen generate --config=./crypto-config.yaml
 # Remove all the crytographic material from the standard template run command below.
 # sudo find crypto-config -maxdepth 10 -type f -exec rm -fv {} \;
-# We will have empty directories structure as per the cryptogen template.
+# We will use the empty directories structure as per the cryptogen template.
 # ------------------------------------------------------------------------------------------------------
-# This is the list of manual steps that are required to generate a basic network using Fabric CA
+# Steps that are required to generate a basic network using Fabric CA
 # ------------------------------------------------------------------------------------------------------

 export FABRIC_CFG_PATH=$PWD